abbs-coding/example-python-research-package/docs/how-to-write-a-readme.md

 A README is the entry point to your project.
 Most users will decide very quickly whether they can use your code.

+In a research context, your “users” are often:

+- your future self
+- reviewers
+- other researchers

 A good README should be clear, concise, and practical.

+## A good test:
+If someone unfamiliar with the project can install and run a basic example in under 5 minutes, your README is probably doing its job.

 ## Typical structure